 Most people historically have been “assigned” (by custom if not by law) to particular social roles, which society needed them to occupy for their own and everyone’s survival.
 On the ground those social conventions tend to be reinforced by widespread assumptions about the people themselves: uneducated peasants are presumed to be naturally stupider, aristocrats more noble, “barbarians” less naturally civilized.
 Women’s roles historically have been heavily shaped by reproductive realities, often leading to the assumption that they are built for childbearing and caretaking, and intrinsically unsuited to other things.
 As society at large became wealthier, and education and opportunity more widespread, those assumptions rapidly eroded.
 As labor markets shifted, increasingly valuing cognitive ability and interpersonal skills over physical strength, women became more professionally competitive.
 We’re still working through the implications for family, community, and society at large.

 I could keep going, of course.
 I could talk about the (empty?) quest for autonomy, and whether modern societies adequately value caretaking and community building.
 I could ruminate on resentful men, vindictive women, how the entitlement state has warped everyone’s incentives and sensibilities.
-I could ruminate body-alienation in the digital age, and delve into the value (or false promises?) of sociobiology.
+I could discourse on body-alienation in the digital age, and delve into the value (or false promises?) of sociobiology.
 Let’s just stop here for now.

-I expect some astute readers may have anticipated my take.
+I expect some astute readers have anticipated my take.
 All of these theories contain some truth.
 There are many reasons sex and gender are confusing to us, many kinds of mistakes people can make in this space, many ways in which these culture wars bring out the worst in men, women, progressives, reactionaries, everybody.
 This is genuinely hard.

 Given that complexity, it’s understandable that some people would see “feminism” as unquestionably good, while others see it as a scourge on modern life.
 If we’re identifying it mainly with theories (1) and (2), it’s terrible, responsible for a great deal of suffering and injustice.
 It’s largely to blame for the embrace of abortion, widespread divorce (most often initiated by women!), the breakdown of our social fabric.
 If you’re thinking more in terms of (3), you’ll see feminism as the main reason women can now be doctors and lawyer, get university degrees, run for office.
 It’s the reason women can now take over the family farm or business when their husbands unexpectedly die, instead of being placed under the guardianship of some distant cousin.
 Are we now… opposed to those things?

 As often happens in the midst of rapid change, I think the good and bad are quite hard to disentangle.
 It’s probably not reasonable to associate “feminism” exclusively with either one.
 Setting our own social situation alongside various historical ones, the truth is that we’ve made significant gains on some fronts, with losses on others.
 Domestic violence and rape are widely condemned today as serious crimes.
 That’s good!
-But abortion, fornication, and divorce are all both legal and widespread.
+But abortion, fornication, and divorce are all widespread.
 That’s bad.
 Marriage and birth rates are declining.
 Bad!
 But, almost no one seriously questions whether girls are worth educating, and indeed, everyone knows today that women are capable of very high levels of scholastic achievement, and many forms of rarified excellence.
 I think that’s very good.

 Women can come to feel that it is their assigned task to be living totems of a sweeping rejection of modernity, affirming with their dress, demeanor, activities and life choices that they have escaped the false consciousness of the modern woman.